stefaweb/Q17-Amplifier/Q17-SIGMA-PSU-1.1/README.md

 Version 1.1.1 published on April 30, 2024.

-The Gerber files will be available when the project is validated.

 <a href="https://audio.cyberkata.org/Q17-SIGMA-PSU-BOM.html">Q17-SIGMA-PSU-BOM Online Version</a><br>

 The 2 Oz PCB measures 75x130mm.
 The filter board is external for greater flexibility and versatility.